Wrexham A.F.C. 2–1 Arsenal F.C.: Aftermath and legacy

 A jubilant Thomas described the free kick as the most crucial goal of his career, and believed Wrexham had every chance of causing another upset in the next round, despite an unfavourable away draw: "We are disappointed not to be at home but after beating the champions we're not afraid of anyone."
 He credited the club for their conditioning programme but also attributed the good form to casual drinking: "I always have two pints of Guinness on a Friday, sometimes more.
 It gives me energy, I feel stronger and believe in it."
 His manager Flynn admitted Thomas "trains when he wants to train," and added: "I will take whatever he's taking to keep him going.
 And if he was 10 years younger I'd be able to sell him for £5m."
-Days after the win, Thomas was charged by North Wales Police for his involvement in a counterfeit currency scam.
-He was arrested a year later, and following a trial was sentenced to 18 months in jail.

 Graham offered no complaints and told reporters: "I thought they played very well.
 We just didn't finish them off.
 It's a thin dividing line between success and failure."
 He went on to call the defeat his "lowest moment in football."
 Wrexham midfielder Davies accused Arsenal of underestimating their opponents and felt their unrest at having conceded the equaliser worked to the home side's advantage: "I thought they were going to be a lot more professional when they were leading and tighten it up.
 They treated it as a training match.
 We've got a team of youngsters and two old men and perhaps our desire to win was greater than theirs."